mahoney1/docs/commercialpaper-query-tutorial.md

 ```
 This code is also before the line `await ctx.paperList.addPaper(paper);` in the `issue` function.

-8. Repeat the paste (of the 3 line code segment above)  - in the `async buy` and `async redeem` functions - paste the 3 lines near the end of EACH of those functions, and before the following line shown in each function:
+8. Repeat the paste (of the 3 line code segment above)  - in the `async buy` and `async redeem` functions - paste the 3 lines near the end of EACH of those functions - and BEFORE the following line shown below - that is, in each function:

 `await ctx.paperList.updatePaper(paper);`